 WHO - Wrist Hand Orthosis This device can be used for various pathologies, including, Carpal Tunnel Syndrome, Rheumatoid & Osteoarthritis of the wrist and ligament instabilities of the wrist.
 The WHO is made of either leather or plastic with Velcro straps for attachment.

-WHO + Thumb or long opponens, is similar to the WHO but has the addition of a thumb spica to immobilize the thumb or first CMCJ and MCPJ.
+WHO + Thumb or long opponens, is similar to the WHO but has the addition of a thumb spica to immobilize the thumb or first joint (CMCJ, or MCPJ).
 The long opponens splint is often prescribed for DeQuervain's Tenosynovitis, or for Osteoarthritis of the wrist and thumb.

 HO - Hand Orthosis or short opponens, is a short thumb spica that does not extend beyond the wrist.
-This support is ideal for immobilizing the thumb in cases of Osteoarthritis of the first CMCJ, or MCPJ.
+This support is ideal for immobilizing the thumb in cases of Osteoarthritis of the first joint (CMCJ, or MCPJ).

 WHFO - Wrist Hand Finger Orthosis or resting splint is a plastic design used most often with contracture of the fingers and wrist after a stroke or with Cerebral Palsy.